 The Device and the SIP/IP core provide signalling compression to reduce the transmission delays according to [RFC3320], [RFC3485], and [RFC3486].
 The Device SHALL indicate the signalling compression support as a CPM Client user agent capability in the SIP registration.
 Whether to use signalling compression is determined by the SIP/IP Core based on service provider policy.

-To improve the compression efficiency, the Device and the SIP/IP core MAY support extended operations (e.g. dynamic compression as defined in [RFC3321]).
+To improve the compression efficiency, the Device and the SIP/IP core MAY support extended operations (e.g. dynamic compression) as defined in [RFC3321].

 When the SIP/IP core corresponds with 3GPP/3GPP2 IMS, the Device and the SIP/IP core follow the procedures defined in [3GPP TS24.229]/[3GPP2 X.S0013-004].